Protecting Against Claims of “Failure to Accommodate”

-This employer was ready to terminate employment twice during the course of events and that could have been a painful mistake.
-Jurys are sympathetic to individuals with disabilities.
+This employer was ready to terminate employment twice during the course of events, and that could have been a painful mistake.
+Juries are sympathetic to individuals with disabilities, even when they choose to engage in unsafe behavior.
 Protecting employers requires systems, processes, and expertise be applied consistently.
 They must work in unison and generate a document trail that can be used to defend if required.

 Please feel free to contact Employer’s Guardian if you have any questions on a similar subject.

 For additional information, pricing, and/or free consultation, contact us.
 We'd be happy to discuss your situation.